 In December 2018, the Benchers of the Law Society of Saskatchewan approved, in principle, the necessary framework for the implementation of proactive firm regulation and approved the creation of the Firm Regulation Committee.
 The Committee is responsible for overseeing the development and implementation of the framework to support proactive law firm regulation.
 This work includes drafting rules and the required policies and procedures relating to law firm registration requirements, coaching and collaborative approaches, compliance and enforcement requirements and complaint procedures.
 The Committee has completed its development of the Firm Regulation Rules (Part 9 of the Law Society Rules).
-These Rules are set to come into force on January 1, 2020.
+These Rules came into force on January 1, 2020.

 Law Firm Practice Management Pilot Project:

 To determine the most meaningful way to engage with law firms though proactive regulation, the Prairie Law Societies conducted a pilot project in 2017 to test a new resource to help firms assess the robustness of their practice management systems and firm culture.
 The Law Firm Practice Management Assessment Tool (the “Assessment Tool”) helps a firm recognize its strengths and provides “things to consider” in areas where opportunities for improvement have been identified.
 These include examples of how a law firm might put practices, policies or procedures into place, along with links to further resources that law firms can use in addressing practice management concerns.